lbl-camera/HGDL/README.md

 [![DOI](https://zenodo.org/badge/434769975.svg)](https://zenodo.org/badge/latestdoi/434769975)

-HGDL is an API for HPC distributed function optimization.
+HGDL is an API for HPC distributed constrained function optimization.
-At the core, the algorithm uses local and global optimization and bump-function-based deflation to provide a growing list of unique optima of a differetniable functions.
+At the core, the algorithm uses local and global optimization and bump-function-based deflation to provide a growing list of unique optima of a differentiable function.
 This tackles the common problem of non-uniquness of optimization problems, especially in machine learning.

 ## Usage

-The following demonstrates a simple usage of the HGDL API
+The following demonstrates a simple usage of the HGDL API.

 ```python
 import numpy as np